adaltas/node-nikita/src/write.coffee.md

 Diff can be obtained when the options "diff" is set to true or a function.
 The information is provided in two ways:

-*   a formated string written to the "stdout" option.
+*   when `true`, a formated string written to the "stdout" option.
-*   when the "diff" option is a function, the array returned by the function `diff.diffLines`, see the [diffLines] package for additionnal information.
+*   when a function, the array returned by the function `diff.diffLines`, see the [diffLines] package for additionnal information.

 ## More about the `append` option